-MUS 211, 212: MUSIC LITERATURE I AND II.
-These courses guides the development of listening skills and the ability to use the score as a tool for listening and study.
+MUS 211: MUSIC LITERATURE I. This course guides the development of listening skills and the ability to use the score as a tool for listening and study.
 Standard works from the major periods in the history of western music will constitute the main body of the material studied.
-Some attention to works by black composers.
 Prerequisites: MUS 113 and 114 or consent of the instructor.
 Offered yearly.
 CREDIT: TWO SEMESTER HOURS EACH.